-- When PAL initiates a rendezvous request during an MCA. - · When SAL determines on its own accord that the platform error needs rendezvous. - When OS sets a flag requesting firmware to perform rendezvous for all MCA errors.
+- When PAL initiates a rendezvous request during an MCA. - · When SAL determines on its own accord that the platform error needs rendezvous. - When the operating system sets a flag requesting firmware to perform rendezvous for all MCA errors.

 PAL Initiated Rendezvous: If the PAL machine check layer determines that other processors must be rendezvoused for error containment, it passes an indication to SAL_CHECK to perform the rendezvous and supplies a return address within PAL in GR19.
 Upon return, PALE_CHECK performs the appropriate action and then calls SAL_CHECK again in the normal manner (with no rendezvous indicator).
+The SAL must determine the state of other processors and bring all processors not already in MCA to a spinloop by generating SAPIC interrupt messages.
+The interrupt vector used by SAL to request for rendezvous is the one already registered by the operating system during the OS_MCA handler initialization

 SAL Initiated Rendezvous: Additionally, there may be platform related machine check situations which require SAL firmware to rendezvous processors.
-For example, if platform hardware were to stop forwarding transactions in order to maintain error containment, the other processors in the system must be rendezvoused before that platform hardware can resume forwarding transactions.
-Also, one can imagine a platform cache situation similar to the one described above.
-Suffice it to say these conditions exist.
+For example, if platform hardware were to stop forwarding transactions in order to maintain error containment, the other processors in the system must be rendezvoused before that platform hardware can be corrected to resume forwarding transactions.

-OS Initiated Rendezvous: If the rz_always flag is set through SAL_MC_SET_PARAMS by the OS, SAL is expected to rendezvous the system for all detected processor and platform MCA conditions, assuming the errors are not corrected by the firmware.
-If this flag is not set, then rendezvous is done only when PAL initiates the rendezvous request during an MCA or if SAL decides to do it on its own accord for certain platform MCA, as described above.
+Operating System Initiated Rendezvous: If the operating system sets the rz_always flag during invocation of the SAL_MC_SET_PARAMS procedure, the SAL is required to rendezvous all the processors in the system for all detected processor and platform MCA conditions, when such errors are not corrected by the firmware.
+If this flag is not set, then rendezvous is done only during the PAL or SAL initiated rendezvous conditions described above.